Clubs and Societies: the Dramatic Societies

 Useful Sources - Clubs and societies: the dramatic societies

-- The Papers of George Humphrey Wolferstan Rylands on Janus (see 'Links')
+- Catalogue of the papers of George Humphrey Wolferstan Rylands on ArchiveSearch (see 'Links')

-- The Amateur Dramatic Company (ADC) on Janus (see 'Links')
+- The Cambridge University Amateur Dramatic Club (see 'Links')

 - Wilkinson, L.P.
 (1983) 'A Hundred Years of The Cambridge Greek Play' (LPW/3/15)